On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: Introduction

 The variables are independent given the clustering of the subjects, but marginally dependent.
-In synthetic data sets, this dependence can be at odds with the dependence structure observed in real data sets.
+In synthetic data sets, the induced marginal dependence can be at odds with the dependence structure observed in real data sets.
 The creation of synthetic data with predetermined clustering structure is straightforward, as long as the marginal dependence structure between the variables, generated as a by-product of the clustering structure, is ignored.
-To the best of our knowledge, no algorithm has yet been proposed where the clustering structure is predetermined, whilst there is also control over the dependence structure between the variables.
-In this manuscript, an algorithm is proposed that allows to control the categorical variables' marginal correlation structure.
-In turn, this enables the creation of simulated data sets that share more characteristics with real ones, compared to synthetic data created with standard methods.
+In this manuscript, an algorithm is proposed where the clustering structure is predetermined, while maintaining partial control over the marginal dependence structure between the variables.
+This enables the creation of simulated data sets that share more characteristics with real ones, compared to synthetic data created with standard methods.
+To the best of our knowledge, no such algorithm has yet been proposed.
+Approaches in the literature relevant to marginal correlations focus on continuous observations, and on deriving association measures that provide unbiased estimates of marginal correlations when the size of the cluster relates to some outcome and a random-effects type model is utilized (Lorenz et al. 2011; Paulou et al. 2013).
+Consequently, the relevance of these approaches to the work presented in this manuscript is limited.
 Wang and Sabo (2015) discuss the simulation of correlated binary observations, incorporating cluster specific random effects, but the aim of the proposed algorithm is not to generate clusters with distinct variable profiles.

-The proposed methods are generally applicable, as shown in the first six examples in this manuscript.
-One of the application of our methodology is to the generation of partitioned data that emulate Single Nucleotide Polymorphism (SNP) observations.
+Our focus is on generating simulated data sets that contain observations that emulate Single Nucleotide Polymorphisms (SNP), although the proposed methods are more generally applicable.
 We do not touch on issues relevant to recombination and imputation (Ioannidis et al. 2009), as this is beyond the scope of this manuscript.